Kinds of Breach of Contract: What You Need to Know

 - The degree to which the non-breaching party will suffer as a result of the breaching parties inability to complete the job.
 For example, if a grant writer does not complete the grant proposal by the due date, will the organization be able to find someone else to complete it in time to submit it to the potential funder?
 If not, how much money will the organization be losing?

 - Whether or not the non-breaching party can be sufficiently “made whole” after the breach of contract.
 For example, perhaps the grant writer did not complete the proposal, but identified another potential funder with the same funding priorities and giving capacity, to whom a proposal can be submitted.
 In the absence of such an example, a nonprofit organization could be out a good deal of money.

 - How much of the job did the breaching party complete?
 If a contractor completed the entire building of your new house, minus the hanging of the shutters, a judge probably would not consider this a material breach.
 However, if the contractor only completed the first floor of a two-story home, then that could be seen as a material breach of contract.

 - Did the breaching party experience some kind of unforeseen life event?
 For example, did their parent pass away, forcing them to go out of town for an extended period of time to take care of family business?
 While the professional thing to do is to inform the non-breaching party of such events, this is something a judge may consider.

 If you need help with a breach of contract, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.